occamsRZR/org/resume.md

         4. Summer 2009 - Molecular Evolution of G-Proteins.
 Poster Presentation at Annual Meeting of the Society of Molecular Biology and Evolution - Iowa City, IA.

-    4. Implemented Pariwise Comparison algorithm in C to optimize orginal Perl program and orders of magnitude of computation time.
+    4. Implemented Pairwise Comparison algorithm in C to optimize orginal Perl program and orders of magnitude of computation time.

     5. Utilized UNL's Supercomputer for experiments.